-After our freediving lesson in Batangas, our friend Peng invited me for a weekend trip to Maniwaya Island, Marinduque.
+Maniwaya Island is a popular beach destination in Sta.
+Cruz, Marinduque.
+My friend Peng invited me here on a DIY trip after we’d done a freediving lesson in Batangas.
 I wanted to practice threading and snorkeling without a vest, so I said yes.

 Camping at Wawie’s Beach Resort

-Our group met up in Alabang and we left at midnight.
-We arrived in Maniwaya Island at about 8AM the next day.
 There are a few resorts in Maniwaya Island, and we chose to stay in Wawie’s Beach Resort.
-It’s the default choice for backpackers.
+Wawi’s Beach Resort is the default choice for backpackers.

-What I can say about the resort is that it’s okay, but needs improvement.
+The resort is okay, but it needs improvement.

 The space for camping tents is huge and it’s easy to choose a spot facing the beach.
 There are outdoor cottages where guests eat and hang out and there’s a kitchen area that’s available for everyone.
 The staff here is very helpful and friendly, and you can approach them anytime.

 What I don’t like about it is the state of the restrooms.
 I’d been backpacking for a while now, and I’m at this age where I want a decent restroom.
 It doesn’t have to be super luxurious and even the good ol’ pail system will do, but at least I want it functional and clean.
-Here there’s no trash can or pail in every toilet, although there’s constant running water.
-Most cubicles don’t have locks, and some don’t close properly.
-When I first went in the restroom, I walked in on someone in the toilet and when I washed up, it was in a shower stall that is half opened.
+Here, there is constant running water, but some toilet stalls do not have a trash can or pail.
+Most cubicles don’t have locks, and some doors are broken.
+When I first went in the restroom, I accidentally walked in on someone in the toilet, and when I took a bath, it was in a shower stall that was half opened so anyone could come in.
 You can probably tell from my tone how disappointed I was with this.

-You can spend all day just chilling, drinking, napping or exploring the beach.
+You can spend all day relaxing, drinking in the cottages, or strolling along the beach.

-The beach was calm and very clear.
-We didn’t swim though because the beachfront was full of seaweeds.
+The beach looked inviting but we didn’t swim because it was full of seaweeds.
 If we had more time, we’d probably try to snorkel past the seaweed field to where we can see the corals and starfishes.

 Island hopping in Maniwaya Island

-Of course, a beach getaway won’t be complete without island hopping!
+If you ask me, a beach getaway isn’t complete without island hopping!

 We had three stops for island hopping in Maniwaya Island: Ungab Rock Formation in Mongpong Island, Palad Sand Bar and a snorkeling area.
-We asked if we could also visit the taclobo (giant clam) sanctuary for snorkeling, but our boatmen said that it had been closed to the public as per DENR.
+We asked if we could also visit the taclobo (giant clam) sanctuary for snorkeling, but we were told that it had been closed to the public as per DENR.

 The next morning, we scheduled to visit Palad Sand Bar.
+We left our resort just after sunrise and arrived at about 6AM.
 The sand bar only appears during low tide.
-We left our resort just after sunrise and arrived at about 6AM.
-For me, the sand bar looks ordinary — the sand is coarse, grayish.
+The sand bar is ordinary — the sand is coarse, grayish.
 Moreover, due to the low tide, we had to walk very far to be able to swim.